FIG LEAF INFUSED OIL

 IMG_1239

 Place the prickly pears in a bowl of water to clean – this also helps to remove some of the spines.
-My father used to soak them in water overnight but I do not think that this is necessary.
+My father used to soak them in water overnight but an hour or two should suffice.

 Remove the fruit with tongs.